princeofyozgat/cardGame/README.md

 # cardGame
-Memory Card game project for the lectur CSE 212
+Memory Card game project for the lecture CSE 212